psaia/sumologic-kubernetes-collection/doc/adr/0006-naming-sumologic-collectors-and-roles.md

 Each application shipping logs to Sumo Logic will get a collector and role created for it.

-Collectors and roles names will match 1:1.
+Collector and role names will match 1:1.

 ### Collectors